lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 To change the skin of Fcitx left click on the applet and select :menuselection:`Skin --> The skin you want`.

-To configure input mehthods left click on the applet and select :menuselection:`Configure Current Input Method`.
+To configure input mehthods left click on the applet and select :menuselection:`Configure Current Input Method` and a window will pop up.

 To restart Fcitx right click on the applet and click :menuselection:`Restart`.
 To close the Fcitx applet right click the tray icon :menuselection:`Exit`.